LoetLuemmel/Jetson_bargraph/README.md

 There is risk, that in low power mode the performance display becomes unstable as timing doesn't match anymore.

 [2] I could just run in (slow) command write mode.
 Data write mode caused I2C bus crashes with necessary power cycling.
 This could be due to a cheap OLED display or lousy smbus2 implementation. - I got stuck here for several hours.

+[3] In order to compile ComfyUI, Python 3.10 is required (I think it was for numpy).
+But PyTorch and Nvidia GPU support for the Docker Container are based on Python 3.8 .
+In addition, torch complained during 'pip install' about the Nvidia driver serial number.
+Finally I got that working later on with Stable Diffusion and might appy the same fix with ComfyUI.
+But all this is very time consuming and a weekend just has two days...